Star Comms Premium

 ACARS broadcasts

-Premium shards can push ACARS-style text alerts straight onto every connected client's overlay — rally points, retreat calls, scheduled jumps — from the admin client or the API.
+Premium shards can push ACARS-style text alerts straight onto every connected client's overlay — rally points, retreat calls, scheduled jumps — from the admin client or, on Self Hosted, the API.

 ops-bot — live shard telemetry